Ganly's Longford Sports Stars 2017 - public invited to submit nominations

 Voting for the Ganly’s Longford Sports Star of the Month Award is in association with Longford Sports Partnership and the Longford Leader.

-Meanwhile, voting for the October monthly winner (the tenth and final monthly winner) will begin on Wednesday, November 8 from 9pm, with the nominees being revealed in the Longford Leader that day.
+Voting for the October monthly winner (the tenth and final monthly winner) will begin on Wednesday, November 8 from 9pm.

 Congratulations to the nine monthly winners to-date ;